 Safeguarding training will be delivered annually for all staff and will cover CCE.
-If you do not attend the face to face training you MUST complete online training and log proof of training with the SCR.

 The relationships and associations that staff have in school and outside (including online), may have an implication for the safeguarding of pupils in the school.
-Where this is the case, staff MUST speak to the DSL or Headteacher.
+Where this is the case, staff MUST speak to the Headteacher.